 Subsequent chapters are based on the example taken in this chapter.
-In this example we will create something simple but operational online library system for holding and managing the books.
+In this chapter, we will create a simple but operational online library system for holding and managing the books.

 Use the rails command to create the basic skeleton of the application.